-3.2 Master of Science in Engineering (MSE) Program
+4.2 Master of Science in Engineering (MSE) Program

 The Master of Science in Engineering program is of two years duration and is designed for a career in industrial, non-government organizations, or government research and development.
-MSE candidates are required to take at least seven courses in addition to writing a thesis, which demonstrates their mastery of selected technical areas.
+MSE candidates are required to take at least eight courses in addition to writing a thesis, which demonstrates their mastery of selected technical areas.
+MSE students do not normally take MAE 503 ("Directed Research"), and need department approval to do so.
+All courses, with the exception of MAE 503, must be taken for credit.

-3.2.1 Requirements for the MSE Degree
+4.2.1 Requirements for the MSE Degree

-To qualify for the MSE degree, each student must be in residence for one year (meaning that a student is present on campus using University resources to fulfill degree requirements and objectives a majority of days per week for the academic term or year), perform at a "B" average level or better in a minimum of seven courses selected in consultation with the faculty advisor, and submit an acceptable thesis.
-If only seven courses are taken they are to be completed in the first year.
-The MAE Graduate Committee must approve all programs.
-A thesis is required of each Master's candidate and is the culmination of his/her program of research conducted under the supervision of a faculty advisor.
-Candidates with a grade average lower than "B" at the end of the first semester will be warned of the need for improved performance to meet the degree requirements.
-For reenrollment to the second year, the average of the first year course grades must be no lower than a "B".
-Normally, only one course with a grade of "C" will be counted as part of the required seven for the degree.
-See: gradschool.princeton.edu/academics/degree-requirements.
+To qualify for the MSE degree, each student must be in residence for one year (meaning that a student is present on campus using University resources to fulfill degree requirements and objectives a majority of days per week for the academic term or year), perform at a "C" average level or better in a minimum of eight courses selected in consultation with the faculty advisor, and submit an acceptable thesis.
+The Director of Graduate Studies must approve all programs.
+A thesis is required of each Master's candidate and is the culmination of the program of research conducted under the supervision of a faculty advisor.
+Candidates with a grade average lower than "B-" at the end of the first semester will be warned of the need for adequate performance to meet the degree requirements.
+For reenrollment to the second year, the average of the first-year course grades must be no lower than a "C".

-3.2.2 The Master's Thesis
+The Master's Thesis